Documentation Index

 User data - Currency

-With the type: ‘currency’ method, you define the currency that is currently used by the user to view your website.
+With the type: 'currency' method, you define the currency that is currently used by the user to view your website.
 This method is essential for customers supporting multiple currencies.
-It is used while converting the price information in the InsiderQueue events and using the correct currency while displaying a campaign with price information.
+It is used when converting price information in InsiderQueue events and when displaying a campaign with price information in the correct currency.

 Below, you can find the example script for the type: 'currency' method of Insider Web SDK.